DanaIzadpanah/CS4287-Assignment4/README.md

-# CS4287-Assignment3: IoT Data Analytics Pipeline with Kubernetes and Latency Analysis

-## Overview
-This project builds upon Assignments 1 and 2, where we previously implemented a cloud-based IoT data analytics pipeline using Infrastructure-as-Code (IaC) with Ansible and containerized components using Docker.
-In Assignment 3, we transition the pipeline to a Kubernetes-based deployment, enabling greater scalability and management.
-We also perform latency analysis to evaluate the system’s performance under varying workloads.

-## Technologies Used
-- **Ansible**: For automating the provisioning and setup of VMs and Kubernetes on Chameleon Cloud.
-- **Apache Kafka**: For streaming and managing the message queue between the IoT producers and consumers.
-- **MongoDB**: Used for storing processed image data along with metadata.
-- **Python**: Main programming language, including libraries like `kafka-python`, `pymongo`, and `Flask` for different components.
-- **Flask**: Hosting the machine learning inference model (ResNet50).
-- **TensorFlow**: Used for loading the pre-trained ResNet50 ML model.
-- **Docker**: Containerized deployment for components such as Kafka, MongoDB, and the ML server.
-- **Kubernetes**: Orchestrates containers for scalability and resilience in a cloud environment.
-- **Chameleon Cloud**: Cloud platform where we deployed four virtual machines to distribute the different components of the pipeline.

-## Project Architecture
-The project is divided across four VMs, each hosting a containerized component of the system, with Kubernetes managing deployment:

-- **VM1**: IoT Producer
-- **VM2**: ML Model (ResNet50) Inference Server
-- **VM3**: Kafka Broker & Consumers
-- **VM4**: MongoDB Database

-### VM1: IoT Producer
-- **Role**: Simulates IoT camera devices sending images to Kafka.
-- **Details**:
-  - The Producer generates synthetic image data and sends it to Kafka, along with a timestamp for latency measurement.
-  - It uses the `kafka-python` library to connect to Kafka.

-### VM2: ML Inference Server
-- **Role**: Hosts the ResNet50 model using Flask to perform real-time image inference.
-- **Details**:
-  - Flask API exposes an endpoint to accept base64-encoded image data and returns a classification label.
-  - The ML model uses TensorFlow’s ResNet50 pre-trained model.

-### VM3: Kafka Broker & Consumers
-- **Role**: Hosts the Kafka broker, which manages the data pipeline between the IoT producer and the consumers.
-- **Details**:
-  - Kafka Broker runs within a Kubernetes-managed container.
-  - **Consumers**:
-    - **DB Consumer**: Consumes image data and stores it in MongoDB (hosted on VM4).
-    - **Inference Consumer**: Sends image data to the Flask API hosted on VM2 for inference and updates MongoDB with the predicted label.

-### VM4: MongoDB Database
-- **Role**: Stores all incoming data from Kafka, including image metadata and inference results.
-- **Details**:
-  - MongoDB runs within a Kubernetes-managed container.
-  - The DB Consumer inserts image metadata, and the Inference Consumer updates MongoDB with inference results.

-## Installation & Setup

-### Prerequisites
-- Ensure you have a Chameleon Cloud account and have created 4 VMs (VM1-VM4) using Ubuntu 22.04.
-- Install Docker, Ansible, and Python 3 on each VM.
-- Kubernetes must be configured on the VMs, with `kubectl` access from the control node.

-### Step-by-Step Setup

-#### Ansible Playbooks
-1. Run the Ansible playbooks located in `ansible_playbooks/` to provision the VMs and install Kubernetes.
-    ```bash
-    ansible-playbook playbook_master_test.yaml
-    ```

-#### Kubernetes Deployment
-1. Use the Kubernetes YAML files in `kubernetes_yamls/` to deploy each component:
-    ```bash
-    kubectl apply -f kubernetes_yamls/kafka_deployment.yaml
-    kubectl apply -f kubernetes_yamls/mongo_deployment.yaml
-    kubectl apply -f kubernetes_yamls/ml_inference_deployment.yaml
-    kubectl apply -f kubernetes_yamls/producer_job.yaml
-    kubectl apply -f kubernetes_yamls/consumer_job.yaml
-    ```

-#### Confirm Component Status
-1. Verify that all components are running in Kubernetes:
-    ```bash
-    kubectl get pods
-    ```

-## How the System Works
-1. **IoT Producer (VM1)** generates synthetic image data with timestamps and sends it to the Kafka broker (VM3).
-2. **Kafka Broker (VM3)** distributes messages to two consumers: the DB Consumer and the Inference Consumer.
-3. **DB Consumer (VM3)** inserts image metadata into MongoDB (VM4).
-4. **Inference Consumer (VM3)** sends the image to the ML Inference Server (VM2) for classification, then updates MongoDB with the predicted label.
-5. The system uses timestamped messages to measure end-to-end latency, allowing analysis of performance under different loads.

-## Latency Analysis

-### Generating Latency Data
-- The `consumer.py` script records the latency of each message by comparing timestamps and outputs the data to `results/latency_data.csv`.

-### Generating CDF Plot
-- Run `generate_cdf_plot.py` (in `results/`) to produce a CDF plot of the latency data:
-    ```bash
-    python results/generate_cdf_plot.py
-    ```
-- The plot will be saved as `latency_cdf_plot.png` in the `results/` folder.

-## Project Structure
-Assignment3/
-├── ansible_playbooks/        # Ansible playbooks for VM provisioning and Kubernetes setup
-├── kubernetes_yamls/         # Kubernetes YAML files for component deployments
-├── results/                  # Folder for latency data and CDF plot
-│   ├── latency_data.csv
-│   ├── latency_cdf_plot.png
-│   └── generate_cdf_plot.py
-├── VM1/                      # IoT Producer Dockerfile and code
-├── VM2/                      # ML Inference Server Dockerfile and code
-├── VM3/                      # Kafka Broker and Consumers Dockerfile and code
-├── VM4/                      # MongoDB Dockerfile and code
+CS4287-Assignment4: IoT Data Analytics with Apache Spark Batch Processing

+Overview

+This project builds upon Assignment 3 by adding batch processing capabilities using Apache Spark.
+The primary goal is to analyze IoT inference data stored in MongoDB and calculate the number of errors made by the inference server for each producer using the MapReduce approach.
+The project integrates Spark-based batch processing into the existing Kubernetes-deployed pipeline, enabling efficient analysis of large-scale data.

+Technologies Used
+	•	Apache Kafka: Streams and manages the message queue between IoT producers and consumers.
+	•	Apache Spark: Performs batch processing and MapReduce error analysis.
+	•	MongoDB: Stores processed image data and metadata for analysis.
+	•	Python: Main programming language, using libraries like PySpark, kafka-python, pymongo, and Flask.
+	•	Flask: Hosts the machine learning inference model (ResNet50).
+	•	TensorFlow: Used for loading the pre-trained ResNet50 ML model.
+	•	Docker: Containerized deployment for Kafka, MongoDB, and the ML server.
+	•	Kubernetes: Manages container orchestration for scalability and reliability.
+	•	Chameleon Cloud: Cloud platform for provisioning virtual machines.

+Project Architecture

+The pipeline includes four virtual machines (VMs), with Apache Spark integrated for batch processing:
+	•	VM1: IoT Producer
+	•	VM2: ML Model (ResNet50) Inference Server
+	•	VM3: Kafka Broker & Consumers
+	•	VM4: MongoDB and Apache Spark

+VM1: IoT Producer
+	•	Role: Generates synthetic image data with GroundTruth labels and sends it to Kafka.
+	•	Details:
+	•	The producer uses kafka-python to send messages to Kafka, including metadata like GroundTruth, ProducerID, and the image data encoded in base64.

+VM2: ML Inference Server
+	•	Role: Processes images in real time using the ResNet50 model hosted on Flask.
+	•	Details:
+	•	Accepts base64-encoded image data from the Kafka consumer and returns the Inferred label.

+VM3: Kafka Broker & Consumers
+	•	Role: Handles message distribution between the producer and consumers.
+	•	Details:
+	•	Kafka Broker: Routes messages to consumers.
+	•	DB Consumer: Stores image metadata and inference results in MongoDB.
+	•	Inference Consumer: Sends images to the Flask server for inference and updates MongoDB with the results.

+VM4: MongoDB and Apache Spark
+	•	Role: Stores data for batch processing and executes Spark MapReduce jobs.
+	•	Details:
+	•	MongoDB stores GroundTruth, Inferred labels, and ProducerID for each message.
+	•	Apache Spark performs batch processing to calculate errors per producer.

+Installation & Setup

+Prerequisites
+	•	Set up 4 VMs (VM1-VM4) on Chameleon Cloud with Ubuntu 22.04.
+	•	Install Docker, Kubernetes, Python 3, and Apache Spark on the respective VMs.
+	•	Configure Kubernetes with kubectl access from the control node.

+Step-by-Step Setup

+Ansible Playbooks
+	1. Run the Ansible playbooks to provision the VMs and install necessary components: ansible-playbook playbook_master_test.yaml

+Kubernetes Deployment
+	1. Deploy all components using the provided Kubernetes YAML files: kubectl apply -f kubernetes_yamls/kafka_deployment.yaml kubectl apply -f kubernetes_yamls/mongo_deployment.yaml kubectl apply -f kubernetes_yamls/ml_inference_deployment.yaml kubectl apply -f kubernetes_yamls/producer_job.yaml kubectl apply -f kubernetes_yamls/consumer_job.yaml

+Confirm Component Status
+	1. Verify that all pods are running in Kubernetes: kubectl get pods

+How the System Works
+	1. The IoT Producer (VM1) generates synthetic image data with GroundTruth labels and sends it to the Kafka broker (VM3).
+	2. The Kafka Broker (VM3) routes messages to the DB Consumer and Inference Consumer.
+	3. The DB Consumer (VM3) stores image metadata in MongoDB (VM4).
+	4. The Inference Consumer (VM3) sends image data to the Flask server (VM2), retrieves the Inferred label, and updates MongoDB with the result.
+	5. The Spark Job (VM4) reads data from MongoDB, performs batch processing to calculate inference errors, and outputs the results in a CSV file.

+Spark Batch Processing

+MapReduce Job

+The Apache Spark job calculates errors by comparing the GroundTruth and Inferred labels for each producer:
+	1. Reads data from MongoDB.
+	2. Calculates whether each inference is correct or incorrect.
+	3. Aggregates errors per producer using the MapReduce approach.
+	4. Outputs the error counts as a CSV file.

+Running the Spark Job
+	1. Navigate to the Spark job directory: cd spark_job/
+ 	2. Execute the Spark job:
+  spark-submit spark_mapreduce_error_count.py

+Output

+The results will be saved in a CSV file:
+	•	Location: data/spark_output/error_counts_per_producer.csv
+	•	Sample Output:
+ ProducerID,total_errors
+producer1,2
+producer2,1

+Project Structure

+Assignment4/
+├── ansible_playbooks/        # Ansible playbooks for setup
+├── kubernetes_yamls/         # Kubernetes YAML files for deployment
+├── data/                     # Data for Spark input/output
+│   ├── mongo_data/           # MongoDB data
+│   ├── spark_output/         # Spark output CSV files
+├── VM1/                      # IoT Producer code and Dockerfile
+├── VM2/                      # ML Inference Server code and Dockerfile
+├── VM3/                      # Kafka Consumers and Dockerfile
+├── VM4/                      # MongoDB and Spark setup
+├── spark_job/                # Spark MapReduce job scripts
 └── README.md                 # This README file

-## Team Contributions
+Team Contributions
-- **Micah Bronfman**: Led the development of Ansible playbooks, automating the setup and provisioning of VMs, installing essential services (Kafka, Docker, MongoDB), and configuring Kubernetes.
-- **Jonathan Tilahun**: Co-developed the Kubernetes deployments for Kafka, MongoDB, ML Inference Server, Producer, and Consumer.
-Worked on generating and analyzing latency data, including the CDF plot, to assess system performance.
-- **Dana Izadpanah**: Co-developed the Kubernetes deployments alongside Jonathan for all pipeline components.
-Contributed to the data analysis pipeline, including latency data collection and visualization for performance evaluation.
+	•	Micah Bronfman: Implemented Spark integration with MongoDB and developed the Spark MapReduce job for error analysis.
+Managed integration with the Kubernetes-deployed pipeline.
+	•	Jonathan Tilahun: Enhanced Kafka consumer scripts to track inference accuracy and set up Spark configurations for batch processing.
+	•	Dana Izadpanah: Assisted with Kubernetes deployments, particularly for scaling MongoDB and Spark.
+Conducted testing and validation of the Spark output.

-## Conclusion
+Conclusion

-This project demonstrates the use of Kubernetes for orchestrating a cloud-based IoT data analytics pipeline.
-All components (Producer, Consumer, Kafka, ML Server, and MongoDB) are now deployed in Kubernetes, ensuring scalability and resilience.
-The end-to-end latency was analyzed, and a CDF plot generated to visualize system performance under varying loads.
+This project demonstrates the integration of Apache Spark into the existing IoT pipeline for efficient batch processing and error analysis.
+The Spark MapReduce job ensures scalable and accurate computation of inference errors across large datasets, enhancing the pipeline’s analytical capabilities.